LBEM-CH/focustools/README.md

 ## Installation
 __FOCUS TOOLS__ can be installed from [PyPI](http://pypi.org) using `pip`:

-`sudo pip install focustools`
+`pip install focustools`

-If not using `sudo`, it will be installed locally in the user `HOME`.
+If not using `sudo` (like above), it will be installed locally in the user `HOME`.
 In this case, make sure you have the following location in your `PATH` environment variable in order to be able to call the scripts directly:
 `~/.local/bin/`

 ## Contents